Heat Transfer Oil

 Heat Systems is the Australian Distributor for the Duratherm range of thermal oil products and cleaners.

-Cleaner running, longer lasting thermal fluids
+Cleaner running, longer lasting thermal oil

-Most fluids transfer heat and cool with a reasonable degree of efficiency.
+Most heat transfer fluids transfer heat and cool with a reasonable degree of efficiency.
 What really makes the difference though is how long a heat transfer fluid lasts and how clean it keeps your system.
 Backed by decades of research and hands-on experience, Duratherm’s development team continues to work hard to advance our industry-leading, thermal fluid technologies.

 We have selected Duratherm as they are a global leader in the thermal fluid industry with a reputation built on providing outstanding customer service and technical support.
 Our dedicated team of professionals have extensive experience working with both end-users and our OE partners.
 We’re always available to help you meet your needs across a wide variety of applications.